jborichevskiy/up-and-to-the-right/content/notable.md

 ---
-title: "Notable Problems, Projects, and People"
+title: "Notable"
 ---

-Interesting problems, projects, and people.
+Interesting problems, curious projects, and fascinating people.
 Continuously updated.

 ## Problems
 ### Better access to information and dissemination of knowledge
-- [RoamResearch](https://roamresearch.com/) is like Workflowy, but with graph support.
+- [Roam Research](https://roamresearch.com/) is like Workflowy, but with graph support.
 Makes structured thought easier.
 This is very cool.
 - [Readwise](https://readwise.io) sends you a daily email with highlights from your books so you can think about them more often.
 - [Memex](https://worldbrain.io/) is a private full-text browser history search tool with support for annotations, collections, and highlights.
 - [Notion](https://www.notion.so/) is a beautiful app for collaboration and writing which pulls in much of the functionality of Airtable and Trello.